Sndrahel/Cute-Pets-Memory-Game/README.md

 ___
 ### Features Left to Implement:
 - Scoreboard that record the users score.
-- More alternitiv difficulty modes.
+- More alternitiv to choose difficulty modes.

 ----